ArtemRuzhevych/nlp-savebuddy/data/INFO.md

 - **1000 samples** saved as `training_samples.json`
 - Each sample includes:
+  - `context`: The full input environment, including:
     - `prompt`: The raw natural language input.
-  - `context`: The user's environment (e.g., existing groups).
+    - `user_groups`: The user's available groups.
   - `interpretation`: The structured intent and extracted parameters.